neerajjain123/OCAJPDOC/arraylist/am.md

 **Reason:**

-remove(int) returns the deleted member of the list.
+Remove(int) returns the deleted member of the list.
 In this case `list.remove(0);` returns null as null was deleted from the 0th index.
 So, list is left with 2 elements: [null, null].

-remove(Object) returns true if deletion was successful otherwise false.
+Remove(Object) returns true if deletion was successful otherwise false.
 In this case `list.remove(null)` removes first null from the list and returns true and list is left with just one element: [null].